StacyCash/blog-posts/omniplan/2022/state-management/state-management.md

 We had a lot of data floating around, data that was needed in many different components and in many different combinations.

-Previously this problem was solved by use of a "context" object.
-An object that contains ***everything*** needed for the application, and was injected into almost every component that we used.
+Previously this problem was solved by use of a "context" service.
+A service that contains ***everything*** needed for the application, and was injected into almost every component that we used.
 And as it was strongly typed it made testing those components a nightmare!
-Because to inject the test object it needed to be complete. [@GeePawHill](https://twitter.com/GeePawHill) on Twitter talks about awkward tests.
+Because to inject the test service it needed to be complete. [@GeePawHill](https://twitter.com/GeePawHill) on Twitter talks about awkward tests.
 These were super awkward!

-As well as this context object making it difficult to do any kind of automatic checks - meaning that every change needed complete manual regression testing to be sure that nothing had broken, the data inside of the object had no protection.
+As well as this context service making it difficult to do any kind of automatic checks - meaning that every change needed complete manual regression testing to be sure that nothing had broken, the data inside of the service had no protection.
 That meant that anyway it was used could also update the data.

 So...
 No only did we not have automatic checks in place, but every single component could damage every single piece of data - ***and no one would know***